experiandataquality/aperture-data-studio-sdk/README.md

     }
 ```

-Code above is very similar to normal step configuration, except it will call `autoSelectTaggedColumn` method every time it updates UI with `withStatusIndicator`, `withIconTypeSupplier` and `withArgTextSupplier` methods.
+The code above is very similar to normal step configuration, except it will call the `autoSelectTaggedColumn` method every time it updates the UI with `withStatusIndicator`, `withIconTypeSupplier` and `withArgTextSupplier` methods.

 ```java